Tertiary education statistics

 - the Organisation for Economic Cooperation and Development (OECD);

-- Eurostat, the statistical office of the European Union.
+- Eurostat, the statistical office of the EU.

 More information about the joint data collection is available in an article on the UOE methodology.

-The International standard classification of education (ISCED) is the basis for international education statistics, describing different levels of education; it was first developed in 1976 by UNESCO and revised in 1997 and again in 2011.
+The international standard classification of education (ISCED) is the basis for international education statistics, describing different levels of education; it was first developed in 1976 by UNESCO and revised in 1997 and again in 2011.
 ISCED 2011 distinguishes nine levels of education: early childhood education (level 0); primary education (level 1); lower secondary education (level 2); upper secondary education (level 3); post-secondary non-tertiary education (level 4); short-cycle tertiary education (level 5); bachelor’s or equivalent level (level 6); master’s or equivalent level (level 7); doctoral or equivalent level (level 8).
-The first results based on ISCED 2011 have been published in 2015 starting with data for the 2013 reference period.
+The first results based on ISCED 2011 have been published in 2015 starting with data for the 2013 reference period for data on students and teaching staff and the 2012 reference period for data on expenditure.
+This classification forms the basis of all of the statistical information that is presented in this article.

 ISCED 1997 and ISCED 2011 also described fields of education and training, but these were subsequently replaced by the ISCED-F 2013 classification.
 Eurostat data by fields of education are classified according to ISCED 1997 (which is the same as ISCED 2011 in terms of the fields of education) until 2015.
 The data for 2016 onwards will be classified according to ISCED-F 2013.
-The broad groups of fields of education in ISCED 1997 are: general programmes; education; humanities and arts; social sciences, business and law; science; engineering, manufacturing and construction; agriculture; health and welfare; and services.
+The broad groups of fields of education in ISCED 1997 are: general programmes; education; arts and humanities; social sciences, business and law; science, mathematics and computing; engineering, manufacturing and construction; agriculture and veterinary; health and welfare; and services.

 Student–academic staff ratios for tertiary education are calculated by dividing the number of full-time equivalent students by the number of full-time equivalent members of academic staff; this ratio should not be confused with average class size, which refers to the number of students in a given course or classroom.